 • North Hall: is an arts and community center.

 • Weekend Farmer’s Market: Open-air, fresh local produce year round.
 And exhibitors show their arts and crafts, handmade pottery, jewelry, furniture, and antiques and collectibles.

-The proposal calls for C Street to be open to traffic on weekdays and closed on weekends for the arts and craft fair (Saturdays, 9 am – 6 pm) and the flea market (Saturdays & Sundays, 9 am – 6 pm) which are currently held in the Hine School Yard.
+The proposal calls for C Street to be open to traffic on weekdays and closed on weekends for the arts and craft fair and the flea market.

 While support does exist for the redevelopment plan, there are also residents who express concern for traffic gridlock and that the design will ruin the “feel” of the community.
 “We just want to be sure the residential streets remain residential and there is no impact on the residences,” said Norma Wright, Eastern Market Metro Community Association.

 The EMMCA will be a “watchdog” over the redevelopment to ensure it meets the criteria of the area’s residents.
-Having the success of charter schools evidenced by a decline in student body population in public schools, and the new re-development of those old public high school buildings for area residents and visitors to use, and to draw revenue to the local economy, sounds like a home run for all.
+The success of charter schools is evidenced by a decline in student body population in public schools.
+The new re-development of old public high school buildings for area residents and visitors to use and to draw revenue to the local economy sounds like a home run for all.